 Notice how often I make a suggestion for you to do something in this post?
 That’s because I’m talking to you.

-Formatting Your Blog Post
+Formatting Your Content

 The final major piece of the puzzle is taking what you have so far and making it easy to read.